 Feike Sijbesma, CEO Royal DSM, Netherlands & Co-Chair SBN Advisory Group

 In 1987, he joined the Industrial Pharmaceuticals division of Gist-brocades, where he was responsible for strategic planning and business development.
 From 1990 to 1993, he was the division’s Marketing and Sales Director.
 Thereafter he was given leadership of Savoury Ingredients, later on a business unit of Gist-brocades’ Food Specialties Division.
 In 1995, he was made director of that division and joined Gist-brocades’ Executive Committee.
 Following the acquisition by Royal DSM in 1998 he became Director of the business group DSM Food Specialties.

 In 2000 Feike joined DSM’s Managing Board of Directors.
 He became CEO and Chairman of the Managing Board of Royal DSM on 1 May 2007.
 In January 2013, the University of Maastricht (the Netherlands), conferred Feike with an honorary doctorate in recognition of how he embodies DSM’s value creation for all stakeholders, based on the company’s core value, sustainability.
 Feike co-chairs the Advisory Group of the Scaling Up Nutrition (SUN) Movement’s Business Network.

-Ertharin Cousin began her tenure as the twelfth Executive Director of the United Nations World Food Programme on 5 April 2012.
-Ms Cousin brings more than twenty-five years of national and international non-profit, government, and corporate leadership experience focusing on hunger, food, and resilience strategies.
-Cousin guides the World Food Programme in meeting urgent food needs while championing longer-term solutions to food insecurity and hunger.
+David Beasley has been Executive Director of the United Nations World Food Programme since March 2017.
+He guides the World Food Programme in meeting urgent food needs while championing longer-term solutions to food insecurity and hunger.

 Gerda Verburg, SUN Movement Coordinator